xiaoh/DAFI/docs/_source/tutorial_diffusion.rst

 This method is responsible for creating the initial distribution of states.
 In this case, the state is the KL coefficient.
 We are going to do this by assuming independent zero-mean uni-variance Gaussian distributions.
 We generate the specified number of samples.
-The generated prior samples are shown in figures belows.
+The generated prior samples are shown in figures below.

 .. code-block:: python